cygnus666/Circuit-Sword/Configure-input-for-PICO-8.md

     <theme>pico8</theme>
     </system>

 Note: At the moment the _-splore_ switch is set in lieu of the _-run_ switch.
 This is because PICO-8 doesn't allow to quit out of a game yet when using the -run switch in a shell script without having a keyboard plugged in.
 This might change in future updates.
 For the moment one has to run PICO-8 in splore mode.
-There you can exit the emulator via the GBZ controls.
+There you can exit the app via the GBZ controls.

 ***